15 Charming Spots to See Christmas Lights in London (2022)

 The Shard lights make those dark winter skies a whole lot brighter.
 Like many other Christmas light displays in London, the first phase of 2020, The Shard Lights 2020 display, paid tribute to the nation’s NHS workers, beaming a massive “thank you” in Morse code and lights in shades of blue and white.
 Then, the spire lights illuminated London’s evening sky with traditional gold, red, and festive green hues.

 For the big switch-on event, find your spot and look up to see how 575 LED lights and fixtures across the top 20 stories of The Shard light up the London skyline.
+The Shard Lights in 2022 will begin at 6 pm on December 6th.

 12. Motcomb Street